-Degrees.-The Curricula offered by the College have been planned and developed to meet the needs of students who desire to become teachers, supervisors, and administrators in the public schools.
-Curricula are offered for the preparation of elementary teachers; for teachers of the special subjects of agriculture, art, commerce, health and physical education, industrial arts, music, and vocational home economics; and for the preparation of high school teachers in fields of biology, chemistry, English, French, geography and geology, history, Latin, mathematics, and physics.
+Degrees.-The Curricula offered by the College have been planned and developed to meet the needs of students who desire to become teachers, principals, supervisors, superintendents, and attendance officers in the public schools.
+Curricula are offered for the preparation of elementary teachers; for teachers of the special subjects of agriculture, art, commerce, health and physical education, industrial arts, music and vocational home economics; and for the preparation of high school teachers in fields of biology, chemistry, English, French, geography and geology, history, Latin, mathematics, and physics.
 These curricula lead to the baccalaureate degrees and the Master of Arts degree with right of certification.